chaoss/wg-app-ecosystem/README.md

 The mission of this working group is to figure out how to use community metrics in the context of the open source app ecosystem.

-TODO: Add more description, if we want any

 ## Table of Contents